The CoHabby difference

 Yes.
 CoHabby, Craigslist, SpareRoom, and Roommates.com all work independently of social media.
 CoHabby is a standalone app with living profiles and compatibility data, not social profiles.

 Yes.
 CoHabby is completely free for roommate seekers.
 Create a profile, take the quiz, browse matches, and message housemates at no cost.
-Only landlords listing rooms pay, starting at $1.99/month.
+Only landlords listing rooms pay, at $2.99/month.